HPEG banner

 The key challenge for success in biofuels is providing a raw material that is scalable, does not compete with food crops for land and water resources, has production costs that are competitive to fossil fuels, and that has a high energy density.

-Production of Biodiesel from Pongamia-derived vegetable oil
+Production of Biodiesel and SAF from Pongamia-derived Vegetable Oil

 In the mechanical press extraction, the oil seed feedstock first heated to about 45°C. The oil seed is then crushed in a screw press.
-After most of the oil is removed, the remaining seed meal can be used as an animal feed or made into oil cakes that can be used for briquets.
+After most of the oil is removed, the remaining seed meal can be used as a high-protein animal feed or made into oil cakes that can be used for briquets.
 The solvent process extracts more of the oil contained in the oil seed feedstock but requires more costly equipment.
 The process uses a solvent to dissolve the oil.
 After extraction, a distillation process separates the oil from the solvent.
 The solvent is condensed and can be recycled and reused in the process.
-Solvent extraction produces a vegetable oil with a higher degree of purity than the mechanical press process.
+Solvent extraction produces a vegetable-based oil with a higher degree of purity than the mechanical press process.

 Biodiesel production